-Contributions and disbursements will experience natural variation due to emerging demographic experience.
-Contributions and disbursements can also be greatly impacted by specific management decisions, such as an early retirement incentive program or other workforce reduction.
+Disbursements will experience natural variation due to emerging demographic experience and can also be greatly impacted by specific management decisions, such as an early retirement incentive program or other workforce reduction.

-A major issue that needs to be addressed by PRGERS and the Commonwealth is determining what the process of PRGERS budgeting for paygo funding will be.
-While the System can set an expected paygo amount at the time of budgeting for an upcoming fiscal year, both actual contributions and disbursements can vary from expectations during the fiscal year.
+A major issue that needs to be addressed is determining what the process of budgeting for paygo funding will be.
+While an expected paygo amount can be set at the time of budgeting for an upcoming fiscal year, disbursements can vary from expectations during the fiscal year.

-- If the budget is set based on expected contributions and disbursements, in the event of adverse experience during the fiscal year, will PRGERS be able to request additional funds from the sponsoring employers? - Would PRGERS be permitted to develop a budget request of a paygo amount for the fiscal year that includes a margin to provide a buffer against adverse experience? - If so, consideration will need to be given to what level of margin should be included.
-Scenarios such as higher retirement activity and/or lower mortality rates could be modeled to provide a range of potential adverse outcomes. - Increased security comes at increased cost, and no specific margin guarantees protection against all circumstances. - How would the impacts of specific management decisions be handled? - For instance, assume that the fiscal year paygo amount appears to be sufficient as of mid-year. - Then a reduction in workforce is announced, with an effective date of March 31 - In the final three months of the fiscal year, statutory rate contribution income will be lower than expectations due to lower payroll. - In the final three months of the fiscal year, disbursements will be higher than expected as some members will take a refund of contributions upon termination, and other members who are retirement eligible will commence their annuity earlier than they had been expected to do so.
+- If the budget is set based on expected disbursements, in the event of adverse experience during the fiscal year, will additional funds be available? - Alternately, would the budget request include a margin to provide a buffer against adverse experience? - If so, consideration will need to be given to what level of margin should be included.
+Scenarios such as higher retirement activity and/or lower mortality rates could be modeled to provide a range of potential adverse outcomes. - Increased security comes at increased cost, and no specific margin guarantees protection against all circumstances. - How would the impacts of specific management decisions be handled? - For instance, assume that the fiscal year paygo amount appears to be sufficient as of mid-year. - Then a reduction in workforce is announced, with an effective date of March 31. - In the final three months of the fiscal year, disbursements will be higher than expected as some members will take a refund of contributions upon termination, and other members who are retirement eligible will commence their annuity earlier than they had been expected to do so.